The Community Renewable Opportunity Portal

 - To provide guidance on grid connection issues.

 To ensure that communities benefit from renewables Argyll and Bute Council will

 - Maintain a Community Benefit Framework and encourage developers to provide a fund which can be made available to local communities and/or an Argyll and Bute wide body for the benefit of all of the community.

 - Continue to offer the legal framework (The Argyll and Bute Wind Farm Trust) to enable communities to manage community benefit for their own purposes at no cost.

 - Support communities to develop their own renewable energy projects through the provision of the CROP to guide them through the process.

-- Host an annual event focusing on renewable energy subjects to inform local communities and to build their knowledge and capacity to maximise the benefits from renewables.
+- Host events, as appropriate, focusing on renewable energy subjects to inform local communities and to build their knowledge and capacity to maximise the benefits from renewables.

-- Host an annual meeting of community groups developing renewable energy projects to enable them to meet with SSE and discuss issues surrounding connection to the grid.
+- Host meetings, as appropriate, of community groups developing renewable energy projects to enable them to meet with SSE and discuss issues surrounding connection to the grid.